ecust-sl/MPO/README.md

 We use two datasets (IU X-Ray and MIMIC-CXR) in our paper.

-For `IU X-Ray`, you can download the dataset from [here](https://drive.google.com/file/d/1c0BXEuDy8Cmm2jfN0YYGkQxFZd2ZIoLg/view?usp=sharing) and then put the files in `scripts/iu-xray/run_rl.sh`中制定的路径
+For `IU X-Ray`, you can download the dataset from [here](https://drive.google.com/file/d/1c0BXEuDy8Cmm2jfN0YYGkQxFZd2ZIoLg/view?usp=sharing) and place the files in the specified path within scripts/iu-xray/run_rl.sh."

-For `MIMIC-CXR`, you can download the dataset from [here](https://drive.google.com/file/d/1DS6NYirOXQf8qYieSVMvqNwuOlgAbM_E/view?usp=sharing) and then put the files in `scripts/mimic-cxr/run_rl.sh`.
+For `MIMIC-CXR`, you can download the dataset from [here](https://drive.google.com/file/d/1DS6NYirOXQf8qYieSVMvqNwuOlgAbM_E/view?usp=sharing) and then the specified path in `scripts/mimic-cxr/run_rl.sh`.
 You can apply the dataset [here](https://drive.google.com/file/d/1DS6NYirOXQf8qYieSVMvqNwuOlgAbM_E/view?usp=sharing) with your license of [PhysioNet](https://physionet.org/content/mimic-cxr-jpg/2.0.0/).

 ## Train